mkeke/2021-slide-puzzle/readme.md

 ## October 14th
 ## October 15th
 ## October 16th

+All work and no play.
+I am confused by my own code, and need to refactor things related to building the tiles, and maintaining the state of the board.

+board.tiles[y][x] gives info about the tile currently in that position. tile has { ox: <int>, oy: <int>, el: <el> } describing where the tile belongs.
+I need the element, so I don't have to search the DOM every time the user click a tile.

+Before moving tiles, state.busy must be true.
+After the tiles have finished moving, state.busy is set to false again.
+This prevents the user from moving tiles off the board

 ## October 17th

+Refactor of transitionEnd event handler and state.busy.

 ## October 18th
 ## October 19th
 ## October 20th